AsBuiltReport/AsBuiltReport.Veeam.VBR/README.md

 The Veeam VBR As Built Report supports the following Veeam Backup & Replication versions:

 - Veeam Backup & Replication v12+ (Standard, Enterprise & Enterprise Plus Edition)

-:exclamation: Community Edition is not supported :exclamation:

 ## :no_entry_sign: Unsupported Versions

 - Veeam Backup & Replication v11 and earlier are no longer supported.
 Compatibility with these versions is not guaranteed, and any issues related to versions prior to v12 will not be addressed.
 - Veeam Backup & Replication v13 in any variant (Windows or Appliance) is not supported.
+- Community Edition is not supported

 [Veeam Product Lifecycle Policy](https://www.veeam.com/product-lifecycle.html)